msampathkumar/datadriven/Project Submission.md

 For initial understanding, as we can see from above analysis on different kinds of datasets, I find that _Nearest Neighbor_ performs better when Random Forest is performing low.
 Also to have different learning process from that of Random Forest, we will also consider GBT Trees, which seem  seems performed better than Random Forest.

-We will be using Gaussian Process, Neural Nets for unsupervised Learning exploration.
-No specific reason but taken, two models different kinds of models for exploration.
+We will be using Gaussian Process, KMeans clustering for unsupervised Learning exploration.
+We have taken two models different kinds of models for exploration, so that we can compare one among them.

 So, We will use familiar (inherently) multi-class Supervised Classifiers like Tree Algorithms(RF, GBT).
 As these models are easy to train, self-learning & evaluation nature make them a general good technique.